Jabarlew/udacity-memory-game-project/README.md

 # udacity-memory-game-project
 second project made for udacity
-Simple game I remmember from my childchood.
+Second project made for udacity Simple game that I remember from my childhood.
 Sixteen cards with animal graphic on it.

 <a href="https://jabarlew.github.io/udacity-memory-game-project/index.html">Preview</a>